VP-MaxHax/Tsoha-Project--ks/README.md

 - Ability to follow users (Works only trough user page)
 - Ability to filter only followed users messages
 - Removing the non essential files from repository

-To be done:
 - Registering as a subscriber
 - Limited access, subscribers only message space.
+(Members messages also shown in other areas if member)

+To be done:
 - Admin users with ability to moderate messages
-- Making the frontend user-friendly
+- Making the frontend more user-friendly

 How to test: